1. The First Anglo-Burmese War began in __________.

 Explanation: Brian Hodgson became Resident, laying foundations of modern Nepal studies.

-46. The Anglo-Nepalese War was significant for the British because:
+46. The Anglo-Nepalese War was significant for the British because__________.

 A) It secured north-eastern frontier